The Growth Hacking Process: A Step-by-Step Guide

 1. The chances not to get (or even worse) results are quite high.
 Don’t get depressed, it’s normal.
 Before finding the sweet spot that gonna fuel your growth, you’ll probably end up launching many failed experiments.

-2. analysing an experiment is not easy.
+2. Analysing an experiment is not easy.
 This part should be done carefully by the Growth Lead with the Data Scientist (if there’s one) since you could have false positives or wrong assumptions.

 Knowing that you usually go through three phases when it comes to analysing the results of an experiment: